1312 (13th November)

 5. Trigger Event – Philip VI invaded and confiscated English held Gascony.
 In retaliation Edward claimed the French crown.

-Edward had put in place measures to provide for the government of England while he was in France.
+King Edward III had put in place measures to provide for the government of England while he was in France.
 However, his advisers were unhappy with the campaign to take the French throne because they believed that if he were successful England would take second place to France.

 Hundred Years War